ByicTeam/LiteCord/README.md

 # FAQ
 ## Will I get banned for using this?
-- You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using ArmCord, but no one has been banned from using it or any of the client mods included.
+- You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using LiteCord, but no one has been banned from using it or any of the client mods included.

 ## Can I use this on anything other than ARM?
 - LiteCord should work normally under Windows, MacOS, and Linux as long as it has Electron support.